sbha/rstrings/README.md

 #> # A tibble: 2 x 3
 #>    directory                                 file_name         pattern_count
 #>    <chr>                                     <chr>                     <int>
-#>  1 ~dir/path/R/Scripts/                      sample_script1.R              2
+#>  1 ~/dir/path/R/Scripts/                     sample_script1.R              2
-#>  2 ~dir/path/R/Scripts/sub_directory         test_script2.R                1
+#>  2 ~/dir/path/R/Scripts/sub_directory        test_script2.R                1

-# highlighter() prints highlighted substrings in a target string
+# highlighter() prints highlighted substrings from a target string in the console:
-test_string <- 'this sample string contains a substring of the target string to be highlighted' test_substring <- 'string'
+test_string <- 'this sample string contains three matching substrings of the target string to be highlighted' test_substring <- 'string'

 highlighter(test_string, test_substring)
-#> this sample string contains a substring of the target string to be highlighted
+#> this sample string contains three matching substrings of the target string to be highlighted
-# note that this example will not render in markdown
+# note that this example will not display in markdown as it will in the console
 ```